 The Clueless One.
 The ball starts rolling and you get a call from your client who tells you, he or she wants to change the game plan.
 Just when changes are in order, the client wants to restructure plans again.
 And the cycle goes on because the client just can’t make up his mind.

 What to do?
 Encourage the client to stick to the agreed plan until project completion.
 Politely reject major revisions in the plans.
+This should not be an awkward conversation and pong completion you can discuss making changes.

 The Bully.
 This kind of client abuses the old adage “Customers are always right” and make your teeth grind in frustration.
 You will be manipulated to do more than what was agreed upon.